PanPeiEn50/Project-1-Search-in-Pacman/README.md

 | `searchTestClasses.py`           | Project 1 specific autograding test classes |

-Files to Edit and Submit: You will fill in portions of search.py and searchAgents.py during the assignment.
+**Files to Edit and Submit:** You will fill in portions of search.py and searchAgents.py during the assignment.
 Once you have completed the assignment, you will submit these files to Gradescope (for instance, you can upload all .py files in the folder).
 Please do not change the other files in this distribution.

-Evaluation: Your code will be autograded for technical correctness.
+**Evaluation:** Your code will be autograded for technical correctness.
 Please do not change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
 However, the correctness of your implementation – not the autograder’s judgements – will be the final judge of your score.
 If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.
-1 python autograder.py
-search.py Where all of your search algorithms will reside. searchAgents.py Where all of your search-based agents will reside.
-Files you might want to look at: pacman.py The main file that runs Pacman games.
-This file describes a Pacman GameState type, which you use in this project. game.py The logic behind how the Pacman world works.
-This file describes several supporting types like AgentState, Agent, Direction, and Grid. util.py Useful data structures for implementing search algorithms.
-Supporting files you can ignore: graphicsDisplay.py Graphics for Pacman graphicsUtils.py Support for Pacman graphics textDisplay.py ASCII graphics for Pacman ghostAgents.py Agents to control ghosts keyboardAgents.py Keyboard interfaces to control Pacman layout.py Code for reading layout files and storing their contents autograder.py Project autograder testParser.py Parses autograder test and solution files testClasses.py General autograding test classes test_cases/ Directory containing the test cases for each question searchTestClasses.py Project 1 specific autograding test classes Files you'll edit:
-Academic Dishonesty: We will be checking your code against other submissions in the class for logical redundancy.
-If you copy someone else’s code and submit it with minor changes, we will know.
-These cheat detectors are quite hard to fool, so please don’t try.
-We trust you all to submit your own work only; please don’t let us down.
-If you do, we will pursue the strongest consequences available to us.
-Getting Help: You are not alone!
-If you find yourself stuck on something, contact the course staff for help.
-Office hours, section, and the discussion forum are there for your support; please use them.
-If you can’t make our office hours, let us know and we will schedule more.
-We want these projects to be rewarding and instructional, not frustrating and demoralizing.
-But, we don’t know when or how to help unless you ask.
-Discussion: Please be careful not to post spoilers.